emberjs/rfcs/text/0670-implicit-injection-deprecation.md

 ## Alternatives

-- Continue with default store injection
+- Continue with use of `owner.inject` but overhaul docs and recommend explicit injection.
 - Provide application level super class with a default store injection provided by `ember-data` and other common examples in the community.
-- Allow injection on a specific factory with a single backing Class instead of a generic factory.
+- Allow injection on a specific factory with a single backing Class instead of a generic factory object (e.g. `route` vs `route.index`).

 ## Open Questions